Mathematical Methods of Theoretical Physics: Abel summation -- assessing paradoxes of infinity

+One ``Abelian'' way to ``sum up'' divergent series is by ``illegitimately continuing'' the argument to values for which the infinite geometric series diverges; thereby only taking its ``finite part''~(\ref{2012-fiftyfifty-1sgscont}) while at the same time neglecting or disregarding the divergent remainder term~(\ref{2019-fiftyfifty-1sgs-remainder}).

-for $\vert q\vert <1$.
-One way to sum the Leibnitz series is by ``continuing'' Eq. (\ref{2012-fiftyfifty-1sgscont}) for arbitrary $q\neq 1$, thereby defining the {\em Abel sum} Another divergent series, which can be obtained by formally expanding the square of the abel sum of the Leibnitz series $s^2 \stackrel{{\rm A}}{=} (1+x)^{-2}$ around $0$ and inserting $x=1$ \cite{Kline-83} is
+For Grandi's series this essentially amounts to substituting $z= - 1$ into~(\ref{2012-fiftyfifty-1sgscont}), thereby defining the {\em Abel sum} (denoted by an ``A'' on top of equality sign) Another ``convergent value of a divergent series'' can, by a similar transgression of common syntatic rules, be ``obtained'' by ``formally expanding'' the square of the Abel sum of Grandi's series $ s^2 \stackrel{{\rm A}}{=} [1-(-x)]^{-2} = (1+x)^{-2} $ for $x=1$ into the Taylor series\cite{Kline-83} around $t=0$, and using $(-1)^{j-1}=(-1)^{j-1}(-1)^{2}=(-1)^{j+1}$: